Dennis Altman

-Early childhood
+Early life and education

-Altman was born in Sydney, New South Wales to Jewish immigrant parents, and spent most of his childhood in Hobart, Tasmania.
+Dennis Patkin Altman was born in 1943 in Sydney, New South Wales to Jewish immigrant parents, and spent most of his childhood in Hobart, Tasmania.

-Education

 In 1964 he won a Fulbright scholarship to Cornell University, where he began working with American gay activists.

-Professions and awards
+Career

-Returning to Australia in 1969, he taught politics at the University of Sydney.
-Later in 1985, Altman moved to La Trobe University, where he later became a professor of politics.
-He was appointed the Visiting Chair of Australian Studies at Harvard University in January 2005.
-Since 2009 Altman has been the director of the Institute for Human Security at La Trobe University.
+Returning to Australia in 1969, Altman taught politics at the University of Sydney.
+In 1985, he became a lecturer at La Trobe University, where he later became a professor of politics.
+He was appointed Visiting Chair of Australian Studies at Harvard University in January 2005.

+In 2006 Altman was a professorial fellow in the Institute for Human Security at La Trobe University.
+In 2009 he was appointed director of the Institute for Human Security at La Trobe University.

+Other activities

-Altman supports organizations that are dedicated to creating a better life for homosexuals, serving on the Australian National Council on AIDS and other international organizations including the AIDS Society of Asia and the Pacific, of which (as of the 2005 Kobe ICAAP Congress) he is president.
+Altman supports organisations dedicated to creating a better life for homosexuals, serving on the Australian National Council on AIDS.
+He was president of the AIDS Society of Asia and the Pacific as of the 2005 Kobe ICAAP Congress.
 In October 2006 he was elected to the board of Oxfam Australia.
 In 2010 he stepped down from this position.